 Alan Reading runs Custom Marketing Resources providing a full range of marketing services (especially websites) to clients of all types and sizes.
 He's good with customer care too so if you know nothing about websites, branding or marketing yourself you no need worry!
 Free advice on 01622 820841 or email@example.com

 Alan Reading is an award winning designer, has judged more than his fair share of design awards, hosted breakfasts, lunches, dinners, dinner dances, balls and networking events, compéred fashion shows, radio programmes and appeared on TV more than once, frequently on behalf of clients.
 He has presented for Business Link, Enterprise Agencies, Chambers of Commerce, conferences and seminars for The Newspaper Society, the Association of Free Newspapers, The British Hardware Federation, training and marketing companies on starting, promoting and marketing business.

-Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - in its' sixteenth year.
+Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - since 1994.
 Alan has formed The Lenham Valley Business Association www.lenhambusiness.co.uk where he organises and presents the monthly network meetings.
 He is also chair of the organising committee.
 LVBA has a 20+ page website and a 64 page business directory.
 South Maidstone Business Association has been running for a while now too - see www.maidstonebusiness association.co.uk